 3: You aren’t considering dimensional weight changes

 If you’re shipping with UPS and FedEx at all this year, then you’ve probably noticed dimensional weight is considered across all shipments, including ground (USPS will be implementing dimensional weight across the board this year as well).
-In some cases, the dimensional weight of a package is higher than its actual weight, and with the rules introduced this year, you’ll pay the higher of the two.
+In some cases, the dimensional weight of a package is higher than its actual weight, and each carrier will charge you the higher of the two.
 You can find the dimensional weight of a package with our Dimensional Weight Calculator and compare it to the actual weight of your package to see if you’ll pay a higher cost.
 USPS will be added by the time dimensional weight is implemented June 23.

 How to make sure you’re not overspending: Measure and weigh your packages.

-Given the recent increases, you will now find savings in packing lighter items in smaller boxes, where possible.
+Given the recent increases, you will now find savings in packing lighter items in smaller boxes, wherever possible.
 Size really does matter.

 4: Your packaging is driving up your costs

 Alternative: Poly Mailers

 If you are shipping something fairly lightweight and not fragile, using a box might be overkill to package the item.
 Poly mailers (the grey envelopes made from polyethylene film) work great for lowering package cost.
-They don’t require any type of air-pouch or packing peanuts to pad your item, and if they are lighter than 13 ounces they will likely qualify for USPS First Class shipping.
+They don’t require any type of air-pouch or packing peanuts to pad your item, and if they are lighter than 15.999 ounces, they will likely qualify for USPS First Class shipping.
 Some worry their items will get damaged without a box, but it’s worth considering what is being shipped.
 Unless it’s genuinely fragile, these mailers offer solid protection and are water, puncture, and tear resistant.
 For those items requiring a bit more protection, you might try padded poly mailers.
 You can buy them for pennies online.